neotoma/about/README.md

 Asheville is still under initial development and therefore not available to end users yet.

+However, latest versions of the frontend interface code are pushed to Parse and can be previewed at [asheville.parseapp.com](http://asheville.parseapp.com).
+Built-in simulations make it possible to experience what it might be like to set up a real account with Asheville.

-If you're a developer, however, you can view and fork the current code base, which has been made fully available during development.
+If you're a developer, you can view and fork the current code base, which has been made fully available during development.
+See the other repos in the Asheville organization for code that powers its various services.
 We encourage you to contribute per below.

 ### Mailing List